ja-development/shape-of/README.md

 # shapeOf
-A lightweight schema validator for JSON endpoints.
+A lightweight schema validator for JSON endpoints and Plain Old JavaScript Objects (POJOs).

 ## Installation